-"Currently using an iPhone 6, I am confusing why does my phone get hot constantly?
-There is no damaged to the battery of the device, what cause the problem?
+"Currently using an iPhone 6, I am confused why does my phone get hot constantly?
+There is no damage to the battery of the device, what cause the problem?
 Will there be any solutions to fix the issue? "

 The overheating problem on iPhone is not rare as most of the users have complained about it before.
-Being one of the most powerful mobile operating system up to now, there are still some errors existing even then.
-If your iPhone displays a temperature warning or you can clearly feel its battery is getting hot, just read on this post to find several easy fixes to get your device revert to normal operating temperature.
+The iPhone becoming too hot may result from a long time os using, many applications rinning in the background, iOS system bugs and more.
+If your iPhone displays a temperature warning or you can clearly feel its battery getting hot, just read on this post to find 10 easy fixes to get your device revert to normal operating temperature.

 1. Restart Your iPhone

 If you have encountered problems with your washing machine, TV, computer or other electrical appliance before, you may had the experience that a technical maintenance staff will often ask firstly, "Have you turned it off and re-opened it?"
 Similarly, your iPhone needs to be reset as well.
 In fact, the easiest handling method of the overheating problem is to restart your iPhone.
 Here's how to do:

 Press and hold the Power button and the Home button at the same time for at least 20 seconds until the Apple logo appears on the screen.